-Any agricultural producer that has participated in the sale and/or marketing of an enterprise for less than 10 years is welcome to attend any of the workshops hosted across the nation.
-Online materials are available to any interested producer or marketer.
+Any agricultural producer who has participated in the sale and/or marketing of an enterprise for less than 10 years was welcome to attend any of the workshops hosted across the nation.
+Online materials are also available to any interested producer or marketer.

-This research project is a collaboration of universities across four states and is funded by the USDA program for beginning farmers and ranchers.
-University representatives are working to provide new materials, tools and training in a series of three stages.
+This research project was a collaboration of universities across four states and is funded by the USDA program for beginning farmers and ranchers.
+University representatives provided new materials, tools and training in a series of three stages.

-- 2012: Develop effective training tools highlighting the use of online marketing tools
+- 2012: Developed effective training tools highlighting the use of online marketing tools

-- 2013: Host workshops discussing use of social media and other strategies for marketing
+- 2013: Hosted workshops discussing use of social media and other strategies for marketing

-- 2014: Launch online training materials and encourage using social media for producer-consumer interaction
+- 2014: Launched online training materials and encourage using social media for producer-consumer interaction

 Erica Irlbeck, Ed.D. is an assistant professor in agricultural communications at Texas Tech University.
 Prior to her faculty appointment, she served beginning farmers and ranchers in the information/education capacity.
 She was a reporter for AgDay Television, a nationally-syndicated agricultural news program aimed at informing the nation's producers.
 She was also the information coordinator for a regional water conservation district in Lubbock where she disseminated information to agricultural producers on water conservation.
 A beginning farmer herself, Erica and her husband began operating a small wheat and sorghum farm in Swisher County, Texas, in August 2010.